wangc86/csc9006/lab2/lab2.md

 //...
 ```

 See how it makes use of ``ClientWriter``.
-The complete code I've put in my GitHub repo for this Lab, and you don't need to implement this part. **Just implement the TODO part in the ``class EventServiceImpl`` in the server code.**
+The complete code I've put in my GitHub repo for this Lab, and you don't need to implement this part. **Just implement the TODO part in the ``class EventServiceImpl`` in the server code.
+Since in this section we do not care about an event subscriber, in your implementation just print out the data that the event service has received.**

 Again, [this tutorial](https://grpc.io/docs/tutorials/basic/cpp/) may help you complete the task.